jul0105/last-byte.github.io/_posts/2020-05-09-offops-in-ad-1.md

 Let's break them down:
 - Client: the user who requested the ticket.
 We can see it's `Administrator @ TARGETNET.NOTSO.PRO`, the Domain's Administrator account
-- Server: in the first and the second it's `krbtgt/TARGETNET.NOTSO.PRO @ TARGETNET.NOTSO.PRO` which is the krbtgt's service, the one responsible for Kerberos authentication and TGT issuing.
+- Server: in the first and the second tickets it's `krbtgt/TARGETNET.NOTSO.PRO @ TARGETNET.NOTSO.PRO` which is the krbtgt's service, the one responsible for Kerberos authentication and TGT issuing.
 In the third ticket it's `HTTP/dc1.targetnet.notso.pro @ TARGETNET.NOTSO.PRO`, meaning it's a TGS for the HTTP service of the DC.
-This has been issued because we ran `Invoke-Command`, which is a Powershell Remoting command, and PS Remoting uses a HTTP as protocol for trasmission of commands and output.
+This has been issued because we ran `Invoke-Command`, which is a Powershell Remoting command, and PS Remoting uses HTTP as protocol for trasmission of commands and output.
 Sometimes you may also see a TGS for the HOST service, always because of PS Remoting
 - Start Time: the time from which the ticket will become valid
 - End Time: the time on which the ticket will expire unless renewed
 - Renew Time: the time on which renewed tickets will finally expire